DemonicTraderMarketPlace/basicSite/README.md

 =========================

 On the top of the home page there is a button that says books.
 Please build a simple but clean page which will allow you to add books, view all of the books already in the database, and remove a book as well.
 The Server already has an endpoint for each of those actions.

+Please use Vuex for state management and vue-router to manage routing.